PSUTrec/documentation/Segment-Areas.md

-## Segment Areas: Intersections!
+## Segment Area

-_Segment Areas_ are uniquely defined by its given _Segment Area Name_, _Functional Classification_, _State_, and _County_.
+_Segment Areas_ are uniquely defined (and required) by parameters _Segment Area Name_, _Functional Classification_, _State_, and _County_.

+## Linear Roadway
+A typical _Segment Area_ extends along a road or pathway until a user is able to change their direction of travel.

+## Intersections
 The name of the segment should start with the road name from where the count originates.
 The second part of the segment name is the road name of the intersection.
 There are several instances where an intersection can have more than two unique _Segment Areas_:

-### Example 1
+### Example 2
 There are two _Segment Areas_ at the intersection of 17th St and Valencia St. If bicyclists are being counted on Valencia St either continuing travel on Valencia St or turning onto 17th St. The _Segment Area Name_ would be "Valencia St & 17th St" (Fig. 1).
 If bicyclists are being counted on 17th St and are either continuing to travel on 17th St or turning onto Valencia St, the _Segment Area Name_ would be "17th St & Valencia St".

 <figure align = "center">